EmiliaJarochowska/Yankovich_cave/Instructions.md

 changes should happen: are they reflected in the map of biomes in Europe?

-Write a short commentary, referring to the figures you produced.
-It may be wise to number the figures.

 ## 5. References

 Beyer, R.M., Krapp, M. & Manica, A. (2020) High-resolution terrestrial